xyproto/cxx/README.md

 The latest versions of both GCC (g++) and Clang (clang++) are supported.

 If you are developing a C++ library, *Sakemake* is not for you, yet.
-However, if you are looking for a configuration-free build system for C++17 on Linux or macOS, *Sakemake* **might** be for you.
+However, if you are looking for a configuration-free build system executables written in C++17, on Linux or macOS, *Sakemake* **might** be for you.
 The only way to be sure is to give it a spin.

 ## Usage